cloudfoundry-tutorials/korifi/site/content/local-install/_index.en.md

 We have provided a sample application you can deploy to your Korifi instance.
 However, before deploying, we need to set up our Cloud Foundry instance a bit by doing the following:

-- Target the Cloud Foundry instance: `cf api login --skip-ssl-validation`
+- Target the Cloud Foundry instance: `cf api localhost --skip-ssl-validation`
 - Authenticate: `cf auth cf-admin`
 - Create an [Org](https://docs.cloudfoundry.org/concepts/roles.html#orgs): `cf create-org tutorial`
 - Create a [Space](https://docs.cloudfoundry.org/concepts/roles.html#spaces): `cf create-space -o tutorial dev`